Great managers make companies.Bad managers break them.

 Cons: Limited availability

 There are two kinds of mentorship initiatives:

 - Internal pairings.
-Matching developing managers with experienced ones within the organization.
-This is especially powerful if you use the insights from the Manager Feedback Survey to do the matching.
+Matching developing leaders with experienced ones within the organization.
+This is especially powerful if you use the insights from the Upward Feedback Survey to do the matching.

 - External pairings.
 Helping managers connect with experienced leaders outside of the organization.
 You can help facilitate this by making introductions and giving your managers templates to reach out to mentor.